rufousJr/warpwoofwimble/content/pages/interviews.md

 # Key interviews #

-There are many interviews and profiles quoted in the 'music' section of this site, but a few of them are well worth reading completely in their own right as they contain a lot of interesting material not necessarily related to a particular album or era.
+There are a great number of published interviews with Newsom, which only increased in frequency as her career progressed; the four interviews below represent what I consider to be the ones of most interest to a scholar of Newsom's work, in that they focus on her artistic philosophy and formative experiences and feature many original questions.

 +   ["Outer Child", East Bay Express, 2003][eastbayexpress]